mahanadh/Cypress_Repo/README.md

-This repo consits of all small-to-big test cases I have built personally in Cypress.
+This repo consits of all small-to-big test cases I have written personally in Cypress.